The Longtan hydropower station, China's third-largest, will be fully operating before the end of this year, the proprietor said on Tuesday.

 The Longtan hydropower project is the third-largest in Chinese mainland, after the Three Gorges project and the Xiluodu hydropower project.

-Costing 30 billion yuan (about 4.35 billion US dollars), the Longtan hydropower complex has become a landmark project in China's strategy for the development of the western regions.
+Costing 30 billion yuan (about US$4.35 billion), the Longtan hydropower complex has become a landmark project in China's strategy for the development of the western regions.

 The station is situated in the upper reaches of the Hongshui river, a main tributary of the Zhujiang River, a key waterway in south China that serves as a gateway to the sea in Guangxi Zhuang Autonomous Region.

 With a water level of 400 meters, the station is designed to provide 18.7 billion kwh of electricity annually.